jeremiah-c-leary/vhdl-style-guide/docs/configuring_multiline_indent_rules.rst

                                    )
                                  );

-Example: align_left True, align_paren True
+Example: align_left "yes", align_paren "yes"
 ##########################################

 The following code would fail with this option: